Charles Dowding: Methods

 Dowding states that, with one helper, he can produce 100 kg of produce from a 10sqm plot and generates £20,000 worth of vegetables per year (2020 prices).
 He does not believe in the principles of crop rotation, or digging out vegetables to harvest.
 Hoeing and other forms of soil disturbance are minimally used; no pesticides, herbicides, fungicides or synthetic fertilisers are used.
 Main resources for enriching crops are pesticide-free manure and homemade organic compost.
 He proposes that if the soil is left unmolested, the community of biodiverse microbes, insects, invertebrates and important fine fungi can thrive.
 He suggests that fully alive humus holds moisture, air, and food for the resident life.
 Fungal proteins, such as glomalin from arbuscular mycorrhizal fungi, are left intact to spread and thrive, benefiting the soil, and leading to a reduction in erosion.
 After weeding, adding a thick layer of mulch to the soil helps to feed the plot and keep the annual weeds from growing by blocking their access to light.

 Traditional garden methods suggest that soil should be dug over each autumn in order to aerate it, aid drainage and add growth improvers like manure.
 Dowding and other 'no dig' proponents state these approaches are not needed and do not support the resources of the soil.

+Views

+Dowding has become known for denying human made climate change and his support of the chemtrail conspiracy theory.